-The focus of the 2021 Spring season is the continued reconstruction of the north wall of the long stone temple, topping the small limestone blocks in the foundation trench with talatat-sized limestone blocks (see update from the 7 February 2021).
+The focus of the 2021 Autumn season is the continued reconstruction of the north wall of the long stone temple, topping the small limestone blocks in the foundation trench with talatat-sized limestone blocks (see update from the 14 August 2021).

 Visitors at the site, regarding reconstructed buildings, and some ongoing reconstruction work to the south.

 A personalised block, ready to become part of the temple reconstruction.

 You can currently help us by donating one limestone block for 7 Euros (or more), which will carry your name or the inscription of your choice.
 Thus, you will become a part of the ancient city and help to protect one of the most important buildings of Ancient Egypt.

-For further information, and to let us know the inscription of your choice, please send us an email: [email redacted]
+For further information, and to let us know the inscription of your choice, please send us an email: amarnablocksATgmail.com